dsohk/rancher-devsecops-workshop/docs/part-1.md

 While we are waiting Rancher Server instance to be ready, let's setup your harbor private registry.

+The script will,
+1) Provision K3s cluster.
+2) Deploying Harbor (using Helm Chart v1.7.2 & App v2.3.2) on K3s.
+3) Configure Harbor CA cert locally
+4) Downloading Docker Images for Maven, Java Libaries for Maven and Sles15sp3-openjdk and importing them into Harbor.

 Login to your harbor instance VM with SSH from your linux workstation.

 ```